-2. Reanalyses data used
+95 2.
+Reanalyses data used

-For demonstration purposes we use the European Centre for Medium Range Weather 92 Forecasts (ECMWF) Interim Reanalysis (ERA-I) (Dee et al. 2011) which is the latest of 93 the ECMWF Reanalyses.
+For demonstration purposes we use the European Centre for Medium Range Weather Fore-96 casts (ECMWF) Interim Reanalysis (ERA-I) (Berrisford et al. 2011b,a; Dee et al. 2011) which 97 is the latest of the ECMWF Reanalyses.
 ERA-I covers the post 1979 period.
-It assimilates cloud and rainaffected satellite irradiances and has a greatly improved representation of the hydrological cycle 95 relative to its precursor, ERA-40.
+It assimilates 98 cloud and rain-affected satellite irradiances and has a greatly improved representation of the 99 hydrological cycle relative to its precursor, ERA-40.
 This makes it good for our purpose.
-Also ERA-I provides 96 the divergence of the vertically integrated moisture transport as data output, i.e. this provides 97 the actual value of the quantity we are trying to evaluate diagnostically from archived model or reanalysis data.
-However, it should be noted, because of the assimilation scheme this quantity does not balance the ERA-I P-E, even after accounting for the change over time of the 100 vertically integrated specific humidity (see Trenberth et al. (2011)).
-The original ERA-I data 101 is reported on 37 model levels which are ...
-We use the 1,5 degree longitude by latitude data.
-102
+100 Berrisford et al. (2011a) discuss the conservation of moisture in the ERA-I and conclude 101 that mass adjustment of the moisture divergence is not necessary and this was not done to 102 the reported fields.
+Also ERA-I provides the divergence of the vertically integrated moisture 103 transport as data output, i.e. this provides the actual value of the quantity we are trying to 104 evaluate diagnostically from archived model or reanalysis data.
+However, it should be noted, 105 in part because of the assimilation scheme, this quantity does not balance the ERA-I P - E, 106 even after accounting for the change over time of the vertically integrated specific humidity 107 (see Trenberth et al. (2011)).
+The ERA-I reanalysis is based on an atmospheric model and 108 reanalysis system with 60 levels in the vertical with a top level at 0.1mb, a T255 spherical 109 harmonic representation and, for surface and grid point fields, a reduced Gaussian grid with 110 an about 79km spacing (Berrisford et al. 2011b).
+However, the highest resolution calculations 111 reported here are performed on data that was archived by ECMWF on a regular 0.75 degrees grid with 37 model levels.
+At the time of writing not all the 6 hourly, pressure level data needed for our calculations were available on the 0.75 degree grid.
+Further it would have been impractical to download and store all the data we needed at this temporal and full spatial resolution and, therefore, for most of the calculations, we use the 1.5 degree longitude by latitude data also archived by ECMWF.

-3. Diagnostic computation of the moisture budget in atmosphere models
+118 3.
+Diagnostic computation of the moisture budget in at 119 mosphere models

 Most models use a terrain-following vertical co-ordinate.
-The $\sigma$ -coordinate, with $p = \sigma p_s$ , where p = pressure and $p_s$ its surface values, was the first such coordinate but more commonly used today is a hybrid vertical coordinate, $\xi$ , which preserves $\xi = 0$ at p = 0 and $\xi = 1$ at $p = p_s$ but with the pressure at model level k, $p_k$ , given by $p_k = A_k + B_k p_s$ where $A_k$ and
+The σ -coordinate, with $p = \sigma p_s$, 120 where p = pressure and p_s its surface values, was the first such coordinate but more commonly 121 used today is a hybrid vertical coordinate, ξ , which preserves $\xi = 0$ at p = 0 and $\xi = 1$ at 122 $p = p_s$ but with the pressure at model level k, p_k , given by $p_k = A_k + B_k p_s$ where A_k and 123 B_k are constants.
+The hybrid vertical coordinate is usually set up to vary from a terrain-124 following coordinate in the lower troposphere to a p coordinate in the stratosphere.
+On the 125 other hand model data is commonly archived on standard pressure levels necessitating the use 126 of a p coordinate in diagnostic analysis.
+To deal with both these vertical coordinate systems 127 we begin with a generalized vertical coordinate, η (see Konor and Arakawa (1997)), for which 128 the material derivative of a quantity is given by: 129

-$B_k$ are constants.
-The hybrid vertical coordinate is usually set up to vary from a terrainfollowing coordinate in the lower troposphere to a p coordinate in the stratosphere.
-On the other hand model data is commonly archived on standard pressure levels necessitating the use of a p coordinate in diagnostic analysis.
-To deal with both these vertical coordinate systems we begin with a generalized vertical coordinate, $\eta$ (see Konor and Arakawa (1997)), for which the material derivative of a quantity is given by:
+$$\frac{D}{Dt} = \left(\frac{\partial}{\partial t}\right){\eta} + \mathbf{u} \cdot \nabla{\eta} + \dot{\eta} \frac{\partial}{\partial \eta}$$ (1)

-$$\frac{D}{Dt} = \left(\frac{\partial}{\partial t}\right){\eta} + \mathbf{u} \cdot \nabla{\eta} + \dot{\eta} \frac{\partial}{\partial \eta} \tag{1}$$ where $\dot{\eta} = D\eta/Dt$ .
+130 where $\dot{\eta} = D\eta/Dt$.

-In this vertical coordinate the moisture equation is (dropping $\eta$ subscripts):
+In this vertical coordinate the moisture equation is (dropping η subscripts):